 Getting to Alaska

 Now that you’re ready to go, your next step is to figure out how you’ll get up there.
 You have several options to consider.
-Most visitors to Alaska choose to fly, but you could also take a ferry, take a cruise, or drive your own car or a rental.
+Most visitors to Alaska choose to fly, but you could also take a ferry, cruise, or drive your car or a rental.

 Unfortunately, taking a train to Alaska is not an option – although it would be quite beautiful.
 The historic Alaska Railroad provides service in Alaska, but there’s no train to take you up there, so you’ll have to choose one of the other options.